They "... explained to him the way of God more accurately ..."

 THE WAY & GOD'S INTENT

-In addition to revealing that Jesus had been glorified and filling the Disciples with the Holy Spirit, the Day of Pentecost was the start of God's great intention.
+In addition to revealing that Jesus had been glorified and the coming of the Holy Spirit, something began on the Day of Pentecost.

 Ephesians 3'10-12 says, all that was achieved by Jesus was: